 If nasal decongestants are being used concurrently, they should be administered at least 30 minutes after the buserelin.

+Hypersensitivity to the active substance or to any of the excipients listed in section 6.1 or LHRH.
 Buserelin should not be used if the tumour is found to be insensitive to hormone manipulation, after surgical removal of the testes or in cases of undiagnosed vaginal bleeding.
-It is contraindicated in cases of known hypersensitivity to benzalkonium chloride, LHRH or buserelin.
-It should not be used during pregnancy or lactation (see 4.6 Pregnancy and lactation).
+It should not be used during pregnancy or lactation (see section 4.6).